cossieB/playlist-laser/README.md

 Run the executable and follow the instructions.
 You can also provide arguments to the executable.
 1. First argument is the path to the playlist you want to clean, absolute or relative.
 If there are spaces, it has to be surrounded with double quotes.
-1. Second is the output format: m3u, pls or asx.
+2. Second is the output format: m3u, pls, asx or mpcpl.
-1. Third is options.
+3. Third is options.
 Order doesn't matter.
    * s - shuffle
    * d - keep duplicates